Jobswithdod Launched As Defense Industry Job Board

 JOBSwithDOD seeks to reshape public perception of defense careers and amplify recruitment efforts.
 By centralizing job opportunities for the entire industry –both DoD civilian and defense contractor companies combined-and offering targeted marketing solutions, the platform aims to play a critical role in supporting defense careers that contribute to national security.

-For more information about JOBSwithDOD and to explore available defense job opportunities, visit: JOBSwithDOD.com .
+For more information about JOBSwithDOD and to explore available defense job opportunities, visit: JOBSwithDOD.

 About U.S. Job Services, LLC